 Koi fish are known for being colorful, stunning, and massive.
 They’re the gorgeous gentle giants of ponds around the world and are absolutely beautiful in a wide range of aquascape features.

 That being said, there is much controversy surrounding keeping koi in smaller enclosures like tanks and mini-ponds.
+So, can you put koi in a fish tank?

 Let’s explore what makes koi unsuitable for most common tank enclosures.